BetaHydri/RDP-Forensic/README.md

 - Administrator privileges (required to read Security event logs)
 - PowerShell 5.1 or later

+**PowerShell 5.1 & 7.x Compatibility:**

+This toolkit is fully compatible with both PowerShell 5.1 and 7.x:
+- ✅ **Box Drawing** - Beautiful Unicode borders work in both versions (╔═╗║╚╝)
+- ✅ **Icons** - PS 7.x shows full emoji (💻📊⏱️), PS 5.1 uses Unicode symbols (▣■◔)
+- ✅ **Logging** - UTF-8 encoding without BOM for maximum compatibility
+- ✅ **All Features** - Real-time monitoring, change logging, and forensic analysis work identically
+- ✅ **Performance** - Optimized for Windows Console in both versions

+The tool automatically detects your PowerShell version and adapts the output accordingly, ensuring a professional and visually appealing experience regardless of which version you use.

 **Installation:**

 You can run the scripts directly or import the module for easier access: